 OUR MISSION is to enhance international understanding and friendship through educational, cultural, and humanitarian activities involving the exchange of ideas and experiences directly among peoples of different countries and diverse cultures.
 We are a local chapter of People to People International.

-For almost 50 years, we have been a sister city/county with Warabi, Japan.
-Initially started in preparation for the Bicenntennial in 1976, our county and the city of Warabi mutually agreed to share their cultures through exchanges.
+For 50 years, we have been a sister city/county with Warabi, Japan.
+Initially started in preparation for the Bicentennial in 1976, our county and the city of Warabi mutually agreed to share their cultures through exchanges.

-We are planning a visit to Warabi in the Fall, 2025 to celebrate our 50th Anniversary with our Sister City.
+We are planning a visit to Warabi in the Fall, 2025 (October 31-November 7, 2025)to celebrate our 50th Anniversary with our Sister City.
 Consider joining us soon to guarantee your opportunity to participate.
+The cost for each participant is the flight.
+You will stay with a host family and the City of Warabi plans the events.

-We are also hosting our Sister City in the Spring/Summer 2025 as part of the 50th Anniversary.
+We are hosted our Sister City from April 25 - May 3, 2025 as part of the 50th Anniversary.

 You can get it here: https://acrobat.adobe.com/us/en/acrobat/pdf-reader.html